scribe-org/Scribe-iOS/README.md

 # Features [`↩`](#contents) <a id="features"></a>

-## Grammar Queries

-Scribe allows users to query words based on grammar rules.
-This is done via the `Scribe key` at the top left of any Scribe keyboard.
-Pressing this key gives the user two new selectable options: `Conjugate` and `Plural`.
-In the case of `Conjugate`, a user types in a verb, presses the `↵` key, and then is presented with the grammar charts for the given verb instead of the keyboard.
-Pressing an example in the charts would then insert the chosen conjugation into the text field.
-In the case of `Plural`, a user types a noun, presses `↵`, and then the plural would be inserted into the text field.
-An extra space is inserted after the queried word so that this feature functions similar to auto-suggestions.
+Scribe keyboard features are accessed via the `Scribe key` at the top left of any Scribe keyboard.
+Pressing this key gives the user three new selectable options: `Translate`, `Conjugate` and `Plural`.
+These buttons allow for words to be queried and inserted into the text field.
+An extra space is inserted after so that these features function like auto-suggestions.

-Grammar files for Scribe are themselves directly queried from [Wikidata](https://www.wikidata.org/).
-[SPARQL](https://www.wikidata.org/wiki/Wikidata:SPARQL_tutorial) queries are written to produce JSON files for nouns and verbs of each supported language.
+### Translation

+The **`beta`** `Translate` feature can translate single words from English into the language of the current keyboard when the `↵` key is pressed.
+The goal is to first expand this feature to allow for translations from system and chosen languages, and then explore multi word translations.

+### Verb Conjugation

+With the `Conjugate` feature, a user is presented with the grammar charts for an entered verb instead of the keyboard.
+Pressing an example in the charts inserts the chosen conjugation into the text field.

+### Noun Plurals

+The `Plural` feature allows a user to enter a noun and then insert its plural when the `↵` key is pressed.

-## Noun-Gender Annotation
+### Noun-Gender Annotation

-Scribe annotates nouns according to the following conventions:
+Scribe further automatically nouns in the preview label according to the following conventions:

 - Feminine nouns are colored red 🟥 and marked with (F)
 - Masculine nouns are colored blue 🟦 and marked with (M)